-The role of Edsembli’s education management software is to provide Canadian school boards and schools with a cloud-managed SaaS solution that can reduce the resources required by school boards and offer an integrated ecosystem that includes HR, payroll, finance, student information management and learning management applications.
+The role of Edsembli’s education management software is to provide North American school districts and schools with a cloud-managed SaaS solution that can reduce the resources required by school districts and offer an integrated ecosystem that includes HR, payroll, finance, student information management and learning management applications.
 By creating an integrated software solution, the need for additional applications—that often cannot communicate with one another—is decreased.

-This eliminates data silos, allows for the ease of interoperability, and empowers schools and school boards to review, collect and measure data all through the workflow.
+This eliminates data silos, allows for the ease of interoperability, and empowers schools and school districts to review, collect and measure data all through the workflow.

 Edsembli has also incorporated API for easy real-time integration, automated HRP management approval workflows from hire to retire, and automated finance approval workflows for purchasing journal entries and budget transfers.
 Other automated features include: